I love spending money!

 - Flexibility is a HUGE money saver, especially on getting those cheaper flights.

 - Travel insurance!
 Ain’t nobody want to pay a FULL hospital bill out of pocket.
-The most trusted and popular travel insurance is World Nomads and Allianz, I have the latter.
+The most trusted and popular travel insurance is World Nomads and Safety Wing, I have the latter.

 OK so now you’re a total bad ass and know how to save money because you’re not falling for those common travel mistakes that totally slash into your wallet!
 Woop Woop!
 What a good student you were, you get an A+ and a holiday or live abroad experience that doesn’t cost you twice a much as it was about to before you read this.